rajeevamatya/eduki-hugo-site/content/en/grade-6/geometry/Area copy/Counting_Unit_squares/Index.md

 ---
 title: "Counting squares"
-description: "We learn to estimate the area by counting squares in different shapes"
+description: "Counting squares can be used to find the area of any shape.
+This method involves adding squares to cover the shape and counting the complete squares inside.
+Incomplete squares are estimated with values of 0.75 and 0.25.
+The same method can be applied to curved shapes.
+Additionally, the article discusses decomposition and finding the area of different sections in a garden by counting squares."
 lead: ""
 date: 2020-11-12T13:26:54+01:00
 lastmod: 2020-11-12T13:26:54+01:00